victornpb/twitch-mass-ban/README.md

 ----
 #### Notes

-- It will ONLY appear on streams you have moderation tools available.
+- It will ONLY appear on streams you have moderation privilegies.
 - The feature that monitors new followers requires that you have StreamElements or StreamLabs bot announcing follow alerts in the chat.
     Example:
     - **Streamlabs**: Thank you for following *username*!